 We identified the evaluation of research and development costs as a critical audit matter.
-These estimates are based on a number of factors that can be challenging to assess, including the Company's knowledge of the status of research and development programs and associated completion status, project milestones achieved, raw materials used in manufacturing, and, for larger clinical trials, per patient costs, patient enrollment status, project costs, and site costs.
+These estimates are based on certain assumptions and inputs that were challenging to assess, including the Company's knowledge of the status of research and development programs and associated completion status, project milestones achieved, raw materials used in manufacturing, and, for larger clinical trials, per patient costs, patient enrollment status, project costs, and site costs.

 Significant auditor judgment, subjectivity, and effort were required to evaluate the assumptions and inputs to these estimates.

-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's process to estimate the research and development costs incurred during the period, including controls related to the determination of the assumptions and inputs to the estimate.
-On a sample basis, we examined underlying documentation and third-party confirmations and compared them to the assumptions and inputs that are described above.
-We assessed the Company's estimate of costs incurred as of December 31, 2019, which included examining invoices received after December 31, 2019, but prior to the issuance of the Company's consolidated financial statements.
+The following are the primary procedures we performed to address this critical audit matter.
+On a sample basis, we examined contracts, invoices, and third-party confirmations and compared them to the assumptions and inputs that are described above.
+We also examined certain invoices received after December 31, 2021 and evaluated whether services received prior to December 31, 2021 were included in the Company's estimate of costs incurred as of December 31, 2021.